 WRC inspires students through science experiments and presentations at the Weather Museum.
-Programs which emphasize science and mathematics are available both at the Museum and through site visits to partner organizations.
+Programs which emphasize science, space, and mathematics are available both at the Museum and through site visits to partner organizations.

 These programs include Weather Camp, Weather Labs and Weather Classes, Teacher Weather Workshops, and Student Summer Internships.WRC’s 20-plus partners include the American Meteorological Society, Cy-Fair ISD, HISD, Community in Schools, Boy Scouts and Girls Scouts, University of St. Thomas, University of Houston, American Red Cross, Health Museum, etc.

 These research projects range from forensic meteorology to detailed hurricane risk analysis for Texas Department of Insurance, detailed wind study and forecast for the installation of high-tech fabric Radome designed to withstand winds of more than 130 mph, forecasting for recovery tasks such as the Titanic, space capsules and other intricate projects.